 Debbie found yoga later in life at age 45 in 2012 when she was invited by a friend to attend class and she immediately felt at hOMe.
 As a previously self-diagnosed type-A nervous nelly, she attributes yoga to the transformation of herself into a place of authenticity, acceptance, self-love, peace, and calm which she always felt curious about but didn’t know how to achieve before finding yoga.

-Never had Debbie imagined how much yoga could change her life, having such a positive impact to her mind, body, and spirit.
-Prior to yoga, Debbie was one who aways seemed to fight the current, swimming against it, but after yoga, she felt at ease as she started going with the current of life.
+Never had Debbie imagined how much yoga could change her life, having such a positive impact on her mind, body, and spirit.
+Prior to yoga, Debbie was one who always seemed to fight the current, swimming against it, but after yoga, she felt at ease as she started going with the current of life.
 With this attitude, life became easier, calmer, and she lost her “black cloud” that had previously seemed to follow her.

 The lesson was that life, nature, Mother Nature, God, Creator, etc was “with” us, not against us and together we could manifest the life we want.
 Just be being still.
 Just by listening.
 Just by letting go.
 Letting go to the current of life is the key to living.
 It might have been late to get started, but timing seemed perfect and she has been attending classes and workshops ever since.